StuxSoftware/SimpleDev/README.md

 SimpleDev
 =========

-Libary to create configurations in various markup languages.
+Library to make platform independent plugins (and mods) easier.

 Building
 --------
-Build this package using the following command:
+Build this package using maven:
 ```mvn clean install```

 License